June17ang/Hands-on-Go/README.md

     1. 'delete' on 'map'
     2. Iteration over a 'map'
     # NB: 'map' is of refenrence type.
 As a result any change of a instance variable of type 'map' that comes as a parameter of a function will change the main variable that is being sent to the method.

+# INTERFACES Project
+    This project demonstrate the use of 'interface' in Go for better data handshaking.

+    # NB: Here some notes on 'interface' in Go
+        1. Interfaces are not generic types.
+        2. Interfaces are 'implicit'.
+        3. Interfaces are a contract to help us manage types. { GARBAGE IN -> GARBAGE OUT }
+        4. Interfaces are tough.
+Step #1 is understanding how to read them.{ Reading from Standard Library Documentation }